1910 Walthamstow by-election: Campaign concludes

 When nominations were submitted on 26 October, there were nearly 100 nomination papers for Johnson, and 126 for Simon.

 Simon's papers included one signed wholly by doctors, one from nonconformist ministers, and eight signed by trade unionists.

 The committee of trade unionists had hoped that 1,000 or 2,000 voters would follow their recommendation to oppose Simon, but as the campaign concluded it appeared that their only about 200 voters would follow their lead.
 In the end, both candidates agreed that the dominant issue had been tariff reform; but The Times correspondent reported that the campaign had engaged "nobody but the partisan who is always ready for a fight.

 The campaign ended on 31 October with mass meetings.
 A Conservative meeting of 6,000 people at the Walthamstow skating rink was addressed by Lord Charles Beresford, while Russell Rea MP spoke to a crowd of 10,000 at the Liberal meeting in the Walthamstow recreation ground.

-Results
+Result

 The votes were counted on 2 November, and the result was declared from Walthamstow town hall at 1pm: Simon was re-elected.

 The turnout had fallen by almost 9% since the January election, but Simon's majority had increased a little, from 2,195 votes in January to 2,766 in the by-election.

 The declaration was followed by speeches from both candidates.
 The Liberal victory procession that evening was nearly a mile long, as Simon was drawn in an open carriage through the main streets.